-This recipe is so easy to make even though it does take a little time you wont be disappointed.
+I love this recipe as it’s so easy and even though it does take a little time it doesn’t disappoint.
 I use a poolish as it helps to develop the flavours and texture of the bread and if you don’t use it up on the day it will help to preserve it longer.
-Poolish is a dough which is made by fermenting flour, water and a very small amount of yeast for a few hours (the night or morning before) prior to incorporating it into the final dough.
+Poolish is a type of dough, made by fermenting flour, water and a very small amount of yeast for a few hours (the night or morning before) prior to incorporating it into the final dough.

 - Ease: easy.